Irish Writers' Weekend - Saturday

 Pigott Theatre

-Two Irish comedy stars join columnist and author Séamas O’Reilly to talk about life, reading, and writing for the page and the stand-up stage.
-Both are brilliant performers, broadcasters and writers.
+One of our stars of comedy, Dara Ó Briain and author and podcast host Caroline O’Donoghue join columnist and writer Séamas O’Reilly to talk about life, reading, and writing for the page, airwaves and the stand-up stage.
+A gathering of brilliant performers, broadcasters and writers.

 13:00 - 14:00 Poetry Session